-Because the outlines of the large vessels near your heart — the aorta and pulmonary arteries and veins — are visible on X-rays, they may reveal aortic aneurysms, other blood vessel problems or congenital heart disease.
-Chest X-rays can detect the presence of calcium in your heart or blood vessels.
+Because the outlines of the large vessels near your heart — the aorta and pulmonary arteries and veins — are visible on an x-ray, they may reveal aortic aneurysms, other blood vessel problems, or congenital heart disease.
+A chest x-ray can detect the presence of calcium in your heart or blood vessels.

 The process is painless and simple.
 It can show your doctor if you have: